officiallysingh/joda-file-export/README.md

 }
 ```

 Similar to above type converter you may have others also.
-After defining all such type converters register them in global Joda convrter **StringConvert** as follows. **ExportContext** expects an instance of **StringConvert** while exporting the file. **It is recommended to have a singleton instance of StringConvert**, but in case you need different converters for same class such as in one case you want to write Boolean value as YES/NO but in other case ENABLED/DISABLED, then you may need to create multiple instances of StringConvert and use respective instance as per the conversion required.
+After defining all such type converters register them in global Joda converter **StringConvert** as follows. **ExportContext** expects an instance of **StringConvert** while exporting the file. **It is recommended to have a singleton instance of StringConvert**, but in case you need different converters for same class such as in one case you want to write Boolean value as YES/NO but in other case ENABLED/DISABLED, then you may need to create multiple instances of StringConvert and use respective instance as per the conversion required.
 You can find following type converters in source code.

 ```java